 If both nipples are severely inverted (which is not usually the case) you may need to double pump every 2-3 hours and feed your baby with an alternative method until the adhesions are broken and the nipples protrude.
 This is a situation in which renting a pump may really be worth it.
-In some extremely rare cases, the baby never successfully goes on the breast and you may need to continue pumping and feeding your expressed breastmilk by bottle.
-(See article “Introducing Bottles and Pacifiers to the Breastfed Baby“) for information on using bottles as well as alternative feeding methods.)
+In some extremely rare cases, the baby never successfully goes on the breast and you may need to continue pumping and feeding your expressed breast milk by bottle.

 Usually, only one nipple is inverted and one breast is easier for the baby to grasp.
 In this case, you may want to feed on the ‘good side’ while you pump the other breast until the adhesions are loosened.
 You can feed the baby the milk you expressed on the inverted side after nursing on the other breast.

 Some mothers can draw their inverted nipples out with just one pumping session.
 Others may need to continue pumping for days, weeks, or even months, depending on the degree of inversion and the baby’s sucking patterns.
 If the nipple inverts again during pauses in the baby’s feeding, you may need to stop and pump again for a few minutes and then put him back on the breast.
 In almost all cases, the adhesions will loosen and the baby will be able to nurse effectively as he grows bigger and stronger and becomes more efficient at nursing.